dokipen3d/cpplox/sphinx/source/index.rst

                                     5,6,7,8,9};
          }

-    * this is an example of some code that we will want to talk about itd
+    * this is an example of some code that we will want to talk about it d

 ..  https://github.com/mgrachev/jekyll-syntax-railscasts